 Shop

+When my previous dog, Thor developed a tooth infection after an extraction, I discovered he hated when I tried to look in his mouth.
+Instead, I taught him to hold a wooden dowel so I could get a better look (he was 10 at the time, old dogs can learn new tricks!).
 With my current dog, Badger, I chose to teach this skill before I needed it.
-While practicing with a wooden dowel, I realized a different shape would allow for a much clearer view inside the mouth.
+While practicing with a wooden dowel, I realized a different shape would allow for a much clearer view of the inside his mouth.
 That’s when I began designing and testing alternatives.

 The result is the bite block—a tool that helps you train your dog to open their mouth on cue, making it easier to inspect teeth, tongue, palate, and lips in a low-stress, cooperative way.